interactive-mcp/interactive-mcp/README.md

 ```
 This configuration won't break when you update the extension!
 See [HTTP-TRANSPORT-README.md](HTTP-TRANSPORT-README.md) for details.

-**Note on Updates:** If you use the traditional file-path configuration and update the extension, you may need to update the path in your MCP JSON config file.
-Use the command palette ("Interactive MCP: Copy MCP JSON Configuration") to get the latest configuration and update your file accordingly.

 #### 🔌 **Step 4: Connect the Extension**